Limited Liability Company ‘LLC’

 The limited liability company is governed by the new provisions of chapter 86 of the Nevada Revised Statues.
 It is a new entity which provided added flexibility for business and tax planning.
 A limited liability company is taxed as a partnership under the Internal Revenue Code but provides limited liability to its owners and Manager (owners are referred to as "Members" in the statutes).

-Both the revenue and expense of the limited liability company (LLC) flow through to the Members for tax purposes in the same fashion as revenue and expense of a Partnership flow through to partners.
+Both the revenue and expense of the LLC flow through to the Members for tax purposes in the same fashion as revenue and expense of a Partnership flow through to partners.
 Given its true pass-through characteristics and limited liability for all involved, many consider an LLC as a good alternative to either the S-corporation or a limited partnership.

 TYPICAL USES

-Companies that are closely held entities and not to be traded publicly in the near term may benefit from organizing as LLC structures.
+Companies that are closely held entities and will not be traded publicly in the near term may benefit organization as an LLC.
 Business activities which typically benefit from organizing as an LLC include:

 REAL ESTATE DEVELOPERS